idris-lang/Idris-dev/docs/parserLibrary/parser.rst

 otherwise it returns 'Left' with the error message.

-So we need to define the Grammar for our parser, this is done using the following 'Grammar' data structure.
+So we need to define the grammar for our parser, this is done using the following 'Grammar' data structure.
 This is a combinator structure, similar in principle to the recogniser combinator for the lexer, which was discussed on the previous page.

-As with the Recogniser the Grammar type is dependent on a boolean 'consumes' value which allows us to ensure that complicated Grammar structures will always consume input.
+As with the Recogniser the ``Grammar`` type is dependent on a boolean 'consumes' value which allows us to ensure that complicated ``Grammar`` structures will always consume input.

 .. code-block:: idris